apalarcon/apalarcon.github.io/_pages/cv.md

   * Ourense, Spain

-* Septemrber 2019 - Present: Head of Department
+* Septemrber 2019 - January 2021: Head of Department
   * Department of Meteorology
   * Higher Institute of Technologies and Applied Sciences
   * University of Havana